SmookyzX/SmookyzAP/README.md

 350 ping guild total domination -> https://www.youtube.com/watch?v=ful58PGnanU

 tldr to setup for your ragnarok server: Update the "Window title" to match your ragnarok client's window title.
-Update the mouseboostaddress and hpaddress as per your client version.
+Update the "mouseboostaddress" and the "baseaddress"(HP Address) as per your client version.

 ---